halseth/multisig-check/README.md

-# 🔐 P2WSH Multisig Address & Unsigned Transaction Toolkit
+# 🔐 P2WSH Multisig Address & Transaction Toolkit

-This repository provides three Go command-line tools to:

-1. Generate a **2-of-3 P2WSH multisig address** and test data.
-2. Construct and verify an **unsigned Bitcoin transaction** spending from the generated address.
-3. Verify the **witness of a signed transaction** spending from the multisig address.
+This repository contains a toolchain for creating, signing, and verifying Bitcoin native SegWit multisig (`P2WSH`) transactions using Go.

 ---

-## 📁 Tools
+## 🧰 Tools Overview

 ### 1. `gen_multisig_test_data.go`

 Generates:

-- A random **2-of-3 multisig P2WSH address**
+- A random 2-of-3 P2WSH multisig setup
-- 3 `xpub`s with matching `0/0` derivation paths
+- `xpubs.json` — public xpub + derivation path data
+- `privkeys.json` — private keys in WIF format
-- The **redeem script** used to compute the address
+- Prints the derived P2WSH address and redeem script

 ### 2. `multisig_tx_tool.go`

-Verifies:
+Takes:

-- That the given `xpubs + derivation paths` correctly reconstruct the expected P2WSH address
+- The expected P2WSH address

-Creates:
+- A 32-byte hex string (used to simulate a txid)
+- The `xpubs.json` file
+- The `threshold` value (e.g. 2 for 2-of-3)

+Produces:

-- An **unsigned Bitcoin transaction** spending from that address
+- An **unsigned transaction hex** spending from that address
+- Validates that the derived redeem script matches the given address
+- Saves the `redeem script` as `redeem.txt`

+### 3. `sign_multisig_tx.go`

+Signs the transaction using:

+- `privkeys.json` (private keys)
+- The redeem script (from `redeem.txt`)
+- The unsigned transaction hex
+- The UTXO amount
-- The `prevout` is a **double SHA256 of a 32-byte hex input**
+- The `threshold` number of required signatures

+Produces:

+- A fully **signed transaction hex**

+### 4. `verify_multisig_witness.go`

+Takes:

+- A signed transaction
+- The P2WSH address it spends from
+- The redeem script (`redeem.txt`)
+- The UTXO amount

+Runs:

-- The transaction **pays back** to the same multisig address
+- Script engine to validate the witness stack

-### 3. `verify_multisig_witness.go`

-Verifies:

-- That the **witness on a signed P2WSH transaction** is valid
-- Takes a signed tx hex, a P2WSH address, the redeem script, and the amount being spent

 ---

-## 🚀 Prerequisites
+## ⚙️ Prerequisites

 - Go 1.18+
-- Git and bash-compatible shell

-Install dependencies (optional, but these are used under the hood):
+- OpenSSL (for testing random input)
+- `btcd` libraries:

 ```bash
 go get github.com/btcsuite/btcd
 go get github.com/btcsuite/btcutil